 One issue may be players who want more playing time than what you can give them despite them being likely future wonderkids prospects.

 Finding suitable players to loan out can be a dilemma.
-Often you favour to keep them within the club to have full control of their development at the expense of playing football at a lower level than what you’ve wished for.
+Often you favor keeping them within the club to have full control of their development at the expense of playing football at a lower level than what you’ve wished for.

-Paying attention to the development advises within the Development Centre or via personal player progression observations from your staff can help you find suitable loan targets.
+Paying attention to the development advice within the Development Centre or via personal player progression observations from your staff can help you find suitable loan targets.
 These player progression observations may be brought to you at monthly summary inbox messages.
-Pay attention to adviceses such as ‘Needs More match experience at a higher level’.
+Pay attention to advice such as ‘Needs More match experience at a higher level’.

 As you might know, match sharpness and injury risks affects each other.
 Since lack of match sharpness will increase the injury risk, and injuries hamper player development it’s important to reduce the injury risk.